The Trouble with the Trinity

-The doctrine of the Trinity is one of the most contested doctrines in Christianity.
+The doctrine of the Trinity is one of the most contested of Christian doctrines.
 As you might imagine, any attempt to explain or describe God might be met with skepticism or disagreement or outright condemnation.
 This post is not an attempt at laying out a full explanation for the doctrine, which will come later.
 It’s simply an effort to get the doctrine ‘on the record’.

 God is described in the Bible as the Father, as the Son, and as the Holy Spirit.
 At the same time, the Bible is abundantly clear that there is only ONE God.
 Each of the three “persons” is described as having relationship (interacting) with one another, and as being present before, and taking part in, creation.